huggingface/optimum-habana/README.md

 ### Quick Start

-🤗 Optimum for Intel:registered: Gaudi:registered: accelerator was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of the Intel:registered: Gaudi:registered: AI accelerator**.
+🤗 Optimum for Intel® Gaudi® accelerator was designed with one goal in mind: **to make training and inference straightforward for any 🤗 Transformers and 🤗 Diffusers user while leveraging the complete power of the Intel® Gaudi® AI accelerator**.

 #### Transformers Interface